RetroDECK/ES-DE/THEMES.md

     - `none` - No image will be used, instead the game name will be displayed as text.
 Has no effect if `defaultImage` has been defined.
     - Default is `marquee`
 * `defaultImage` - type: PATH
     - Path to the default image file which will be displayed if the image defined via the `staticImage` or `imageType` property is not found.
-Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+Most common extensions are supported (including .svg, .jpg, .png, .webp and unanimated .gif).
 * `defaultFolderImage` - type: PATH
     - Path to the default image file which will be displayed if the image defined via the `staticImage` or `imageType` property is not found and the item is a folder.
-Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+Most common extensions are supported (including .svg, .jpg, .png, .webp and unanimated .gif).
     - Default is the same value as `defaultImage`
     - This property can only be used in the `gamelist` view.
 * `maxItemCount` - type: FLOAT